kevinduh/sockeye-recipes3/README.md

 - train.sh is the main training script.
 Specify a new modeldir for each train.sh run.
 The hyperparms.txt file used in training will be saved in modeldir for future reference.
 - At the end, your workingdir will have a single datadir containing multiple BPE'ed versions of the bitext, and multiple modeldir's.
 You can run tensorboard on all these modeldir's concurrently to compare learning curves.

-There are many options in Sockeye.
-Currently not all of them are used in sockeye-recipes; more will be added.
-See [sockeye/arguments.py](https://github.com/kevinduh/sockeye/blob/master/sockeye/arguments.py) for detailed explanations.
+There are many options in Sockeye, as shown in the help message:

-Alternatively, directly call sockeye with the help option as below.
-Note that sockeye-recipe hyperameters have the same name as sockeye hyperparameters, except that sockeye-recipe hyperparameters replace the hyphen with underscore (e.g. --num-embed in sockeye becomes $num_embed in sockeye-recipes):

 ```bash
 conda activate sockeye3
 python -m sockeye.train --help
 ```

+Note that sockeye-recipe hyperameters have the same name as sockeye hyperparameters, except that sockeye-recipe hyperparameters replace the hyphen with underscore (e.g. --num-embed in sockeye becomes $num_embed in sockeye-recipes).
+The most commonly-used hyperparameters are exposed in sockeye-recipes hpm files, but it is possible to define anything.

 ## Hyperparameter Optimization (AutoML)